Install the Kuma Example Application

-kubectl is configured to point to the cluster which has Istio control plane deployed.
+kubectl is configured to point to the cluster which has Kuma controller deployed.

 example-app: A simple HTTP web server that allows employees of a hypothetical organization to obtain salary details at the path

 /hr/dashboardthat is only accessible by employees who are part of HR.
 Functionally, it is a simple echo server that returns a HTTP 200 response with a plain/text body which contains a success or error message.